Windows 10 April 2018 Update has arrived: Everything you need to know

 - And here are some hidden gems.

 - Excited?
-Find out how to get the April 2018 update right now.
+Find out how to get the April 2018 Windows 10 update right now.

 - Not so much?
 Here's how to delay Windows 10 April 2018 Update when the time comes.